jmarranz/itsnat_server/itsnat_server/gae/README_GAE.txt

 To avoid this annoying problem, the class org.apache.batik.dom.AbstractDocument (the "offending" class) has been modified removing all problematic XPath dependencies.

-Use the modified jar file lib/batik-dom-gae.jar with the new AbstractDocument class instead of batik-dom.jar in GAE.
+Use the modified jar file lib/batik-dom-1.7-gae.jar with the new AbstractDocument class instead of batik-dom.jar or batik-dom-1.7.jar in GAE.